UST-MICO/docs/tutorials/04-manage-an-application.rst

 The service needs the environment variable :envvar:`BACKEND_REST_API` to `find the backend at runtime <https://github.com/UST-MICO/react-redux-realworld-example-app#docker-build>`_.

-The deployment info for a service contains these environment variables and other deployment specific information like the number of replicas to start.
+The deployment info for a service contains these environment variables and other deployment specific information, like the number of replicas, to start.
 It is displayed right below the service in the box on the right.

 To edit the deployment information use the gear icon.